Oatmeal is a staple ingredient in many people’s homes, but can dogs eat oatmeal? Is it safe?

 The dry oatmeal will absorb water from your dog’s system which can lead to constipation or bowel blockages.

-Cooked oatmeal has already absorbed the water and is much easier to digest and safe for the digestive system.
+Cooked oatmeal has already absorbed the water and is much easier to digest and safe for dogs the digestive system.

 While this may seem like a tastier treat, milk can be difficult for dogs to digest and lead to stomach problems such as diarrhea.